The Thermal Springs are low temperature springs produced as a result of the fractured rock bed along the Hanmer Fault.

 Without some form of human intervention, water from the bore would be unpleasant to bathe in.
 So yes, the water is treated, but only very minimally.
 The water first passes through a series of gauze strainers which remove large pieces of debris such as leaves and twigs.
 It then passes through an exceptionally fine filter, to remove any smaller impurities.

-Next, the water is tested for acidity and water purity, the former being controlled by the addition of carbon dioxide gas.
+For our thermal pools, the water is tested for acidity and water purity; the former being controlled by the addition of carbon dioxide gas.
 Other measures to maintain high quality include the addition of chlorine at the ratio of 2.5 parts per million, and recirculating the water every 3-4 hours.

 What is the chemical make-up of the water?